Editors note: This blog post was originally published in May 2016 and has since been updated with additional information.

 Achieving successful business transformation is not easy.
-According to the McKinsey Global Survey 2015, three quarters (74%) of respondents said that the transformations they’re most familiar with, have been unsuccessful at improving performance and equipping the organisation to sustain improvements over time.
+Not all transformations are successful at improving performance and equipping the organisation to sustain improvements over time.

-If significantly more business transformations fail than succeed, the risk for senior leaders is high.
-However, business transformation and continual evolution is unavoidable in today’s global marketplace.
-Changes in customer expectations, the market environment and the competitive landscape happen more frequently - and faster than ever.
+This being true, the risk for senior leaders is high.
+However, business transformation and continual evolution are unavoidable in today’s global marketplace.
+Changes in customer expectations, the market environment, and the competitive landscape happen more frequently - and faster than ever.

 So what steps can you take to ensure you buck the trend?
 What are the key ingredients of successful business transformation?

 Firstly, let’s refresh on exactly what business transformation is.

 Writing for the Harvard Business Review (HBR), Ron Ashkenas says: "Transformation is another animal altogether.
 Unlike change management, it doesn’t focus on a few discrete, well-defined shifts, but rather on a portfolio of initiatives, which are interdependent or intersecting.
 More importantly, the overall goal of transformation is not just to execute a defined change - but to reinvent the organization and discover a new or revised business model based on a vision for the future.
 It’s much more unpredictable, iterative, and experimental.
 It entails much higher risk.
 And even if successful change management leads to the execution of certain initiatives within the transformation portfolio, the overall transformation could still fail."

 When overhauling your organisation, there are a number of key ingredients that make up successful business transformation: